 - The Gallipot Inn was originally three Tudor cottages.
 One had been used for producing medicines and ointments in small glazed earthenware pots, or ‘gallipots’.

 - Newbridge Mill is on the site of one of England's first blast furnaces.
 This hamlet was the centre of a busy iron-producing area in the 16thC.

-- Sir Spencer Walpole (1830-1907) was an English historian and civil servant.
+- The horse trough on Colemans Hatch Road commemorates Sir Spencer Walpole (1830-1907), an English historian and civil servant.